chikingsley/episodic/pimsleur-data/99_archive/French_I_-_Lesson_01_human_eval.md

 Comprenez.

 [Narrator]

 ### Here's how to say, "You understand."
-Listen and repeat.
+Listen and repeat

 [Male Speaker]
 Vous comprenez.